waukco/PROPERTY/README.md

 PROPERTY
 ========

-2012 year end property tax parcels with values
+GeoJSON file of Waukesha County, Wisconsin that contains the 2012 year end property tax parcels with values